nus-cs2103-AY2021S1/tp/docs/team/tanweijie123.md

 ## Project: FitEgo

-FitEgo is a desktop scheduling application catered for personal, recreational, sports and competitive instructors.
+FitEgo is a desktop application for fitness instructors to schedule, and keep track of his/her customers' progress and payments in one place.
-They may use this software to ease the hassle of managing clients and their schedule.
-The user interacts with it mainly using CLI, and it has a GUI created with JavaFX.
+It is faster compared to manually tracking administrative matters using alternative software like Excel and Google Calendar.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.

+It is written in Java, and has about 23 kLoC.

 Given below are my contributions to the project.